 If you want to increase your wholesale orders then individual and personalised emails work best.
 Don’t send a generic email that you also send to consumers.

 And don’t just hope that they will follow you in return if you follow them!
-Sorry, you need to do a bit more work then that.
 Stop broadcasting so much, and instead spend much more time on your trade client’s social media timelines and engage with them there.
 Ask questions.
 Give detailed comments and compliments.
 Yes: Make it social media!

 19. Highlight a ‘Product of the Week’